Best Spine Hospital in Hyderabad, Leading Spine Surgery Hospital

 Recovery following spine surgery is a long process.
 Most patients improve significantly within three to six months.
 Full healing may take up to a year, especially with more complex treatments.

+Following the surgeon's postoperative instructions and going to physical therapy is vital for a successful and full recovery.
 It is recommended to consult with the concerned spine surgeon to get personalized recovery expectations based on the procedure type and specific needs.

 To maintain comfort throughout recovery, pain treatment following spine surgery is individualized and may include a combination of drugs, therapies, and procedures.
 As patients recover, the approach to pain management will change to treat any persistent discomfort or rehabilitation requirements.